 James is a third-year History student from Merton.
 He lives in Bournemouth and will probably tell you all about how it was ranked the 5th best beach in Europe (TripAdvisor 2019).

-Entering his second year of Ancient & Modern History at Merton, Luke is our Foundation Myths man as well as co-Editor of Student Voices.
+Entering his second year of Ancient & Modern History at Merton, Luke is one of our Foundation Myths editors.
 Luke’s passion for History began aged eight when his school report claimed he had the makings of a ‘great historian.’
 Later, he discovered everyone in the class had received the same comment but by that point Luke had already applied to do History at university.

 Georgia Prince: Editor, Student Voices